malakmilad/Backend-Developer-Task/README.md

-# Laravel Backend Developer Task - BeGroup
+# Laravel Backend Developer Task

 ## Introduction
 This project is a RESTful API for managing tasks using Laravel 10.x.
 It includes authentication via Laravel Sanctum, CRUD operations, request validation, and optional enhancements like pagination and resource classes.